appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 :::caution

-The designated Publish profile must already be created within the Publish Module and should correspond to the operating system of your application (Android or iOS) within your Testing Distribution Profile.
+You must have already created the designated Publish profile within the Publish Module, and it should correspond to the operating system of your application (Android or iOS) listed in your Testing Distribution Profile.

 :::